ClaireCJS/fix_unicode_filenames/README.md

 # fix_unicode_filenames

-fix_unicode_filenames cleanses all emoji & unicode characters not just from filenames, but also from strings
+### Cleanses all emoji & unicode characters not just from filenames, but also from strings

 It can be invoked in two ways: